MicrosoftDocs/Devices-docs/surface/surface-australia-onsite-service-repair.md

 - Windows 11
 ---

-# Surface Australia onsite service and repair
+# Surface Australia On-site service and repair

 This service is one of the benefits available under the Microsoft Extended Hardware Service Plan Plus with On-Site (“EHS Plus with On-Site”) for eligible Microsoft Surface series devices.<sup>1</sup>
 This plan is only offered in Australia at this time.

 ## Customer eligibility

-EHS Plus with On-Site is a commercial Protection Plan available for purchase by enterprise customers, including educational institutions, through a [Microsoft-authorized reseller.](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface).<sup>2</sup>
+EHS Plus with On-Site is a commercial Protection Plan available for purchase by enterprise customers, including educational institutions, through a [Microsoft Authorized Reseller.](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface).<sup>2</sup>

 ### Eligible devices (commercial versions only)